tomjrwilliams/xfactors/README.md

 - everything plays nicely with JAX's auto grad functionality, out of the box.

-- xf models can be manipulated just like any other data structure.

-This last point allows us to:

-- semi-dynamically filter out certain execution paths (say, for training vs scoring vs testing), without messing with JAX's gradient tracing (see [here](https://jax.readthedocs.io/en/latest/errors.html#jax.errors.UnexpectedTracerError)).
+- we can semi-dynamically filter out certain execution paths (say, for training vs scoring vs testing), from a model without messing with JAX's gradient tracing (see [here](https://jax.readthedocs.io/en/latest/errors.html#jax.errors.UnexpectedTracerError)).

-- semantically diff two related models (forthcoming).

 ### Work in progress